-The Bank's partnership with the Jean Blaise Learning Centre dates back to 2020 for an evening school run by the NGO "Association des Freres Auxiliaires" and is situated in the heart of Jean Blaise in Pointe Aux Sables.
-Bank One has been supporting the NGO towards achieving its mission in empowering some 50 kids aged 6-11 years old who are experiencing academic difficulties.
+The Bank's partnership with the Jean Blaise Learning Centre dates back to 2020.
+It is an evening school run by the NGO "Association des Frères Auxiliaires", situated at the heart of Jean Blaise in Pointe aux Sables.

+Bank One has been supporting the NGO in its mission to empower some 50 kids aged 6 to 11, who are experiencing academic difficulties.

-With the objective to get the kids to start their academic year in ideal conditions, the Bank donated academic books, school materials, stationery and learning equipment as immediate support throughout this project.
-Moreover, as part of the Leaning Centre's operational support, it donated 2 full-fledged First Aid kit.
-Moreover, the Bank provided funds to the NGO to ensure that all students have a tea and snack break session before they start their classes.
+With a view to getting the kids to start their academic year in ideal conditions, the Bank donated academic books, school supplies, stationery and learning equipment as immediate support throughout this project.

+Moreover, as part of the Leaning Centre's operational support, it donated 2 full-fledged first aid kits and provided the NGO with funds to ensure all students have a tea and snack break before they start their classes.

-Moreover, since the COVID-19 pandemic, the digital divide between the "haves" and the "have nots" has widened.
-To ensure that the Learning Centre had a state-of-the-art IT Corner, the Bank successfully set up an IT corner, which, going forward, would allow the kids from the Jean Blaise Learning Centre to have the appropriate IT infrastructure at their disposal to learn soft IT skills and access their online learning platform.
-Two brand new laptops and a multi-purpose printer and photocopier were provided to the Learning Centre as part of the first phase of the IT Corner set-up.
+Since the Covid-19 pandemic, the digital divide between the "haves" and the "have nots" has widened.
+To ensure that the Learning Centre had a state-of-the-art IT Corner, the Bank successfully set up an IT corner, which, going forward, will allow the kids from the Jean Blaise Learning Centre to have the appropriate IT infrastructure at their disposal to learn soft IT skills and access their online learning platform.
+Two brand new laptops and a multi-purpose printer and photocopier were donated to the Learning Centre, as part of the first phase of the IT corner set-up.